-This small boat you find to the left from the bigger ferry that also carries cars, train and lorries.
+This small boat you'll find to the left from the bigger ferry that also carries cars, train and lorries.
 In the waitiing hall here you are able to buy tobacco, sweets, some wine, beer and liqour.
-You are able to get the bike with the ride.
+You are able to bring your bike for free.

 The prices for this trip is 38 skr(3,91 €) one way and you get the bike onboard for free.

-Many houses in the city is built in the late 15:th century and you get a lot of shops and streets to discover.
+Many houses in the city is built in the late 15:th century and you'll see a lot of shops and streets to discover.

 If you come from Sweden you get Copenhagen just 40 kilometers down the road Strandvejen that follows the sea all the way.
 The road starts south from the ferry therminal and you just follow the signs for bike to Copenhagen or Strandvejen.
 You then pass a lot of beautiful views, small castles, villages, beaches and surroundings.
 Like Dyrehavsbakken which is a tivoli in the forest where you are able to bring your food or buy it on the area for a good price.